How much does Title 24 compliance cost?

 What's the refund policy?

 All sales are final.
-The flow is intentionally built so you see exactly what we extracted from your plans before Stripe is involved — upload, classify, sign in, analyze, and confirm the project details.
+The flow is intentionally built so you see exactly what we extracted from your plans before Stripe is involved, upload, classify, sign in, analyze, and confirm the project details.
 Once payment is captured at checkout the $200 fee is non-refundable.
-We may grant refunds at our sole discretion in cases of clear billing errors or other exceptional circumstances; see the Terms of Service for the full policy.
+Refunds are issued only at our sole discretion for clear billing errors or exceptional circumstances; see the Terms of Service for the full policy.

 Who actually signs the CF1R?